Break-Even Win Rate Calculator for Trading

-Turn reward-to-risk into the win rate needed just to break even.
+Turn reward-to-risk into the trading win rate needed just to break even.

 Calculator